a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Click on the desktop to clear selection.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Apple Menu > Control Panels.
 Close the window by clicking on the close box.
 Verify nothing mis-paints.

 * Launch DeskTop.
-On a volume, create folders named "A1", "B1", "A", and "B".
-View > by Name.
-Verify that the order is: "A", "A1", "B", "B1".

-* Launch DeskTop.
-Open a window containing multiple file types.
-View > by Type.
-Verify that the files are sorted by type name, first alphabetically followed by $XX types in numeric order.
-* Launch DeskTop.
-Open a window containing multiple files.
-View > by Size.
-Verify that the files are sorted by size in descending order, with directories at the end.

-* Launch DeskTop.
-Open window containing icons.
-View > by Name.
-Verify that selection is supported:
-  * The icon bitmap and name can be clicked on.
-  * Drag-selecting the icon bitmap and/or name selects.
-  * Selected icons can be dragged to other windows or volume icons to initiate a move or copy.
-  * Dragging a selected icon over a non-selected folder icon in the same window causes it to highlight, and initiates a move or copy (depending on modifier keys).
-* Launch DeskTop.
-Open window containing icons.
-View > by Name.
-Select one or more icons.
-Drag them within the window but not over any other icons.
-Release the mouse button.
-Verify that the icons do not move.
-* Launch DeskTop.
-Open window containing icons.
-View > by Name.
-Select an icon.
-File > Rename.
-Enter a new name that would change the ordering.
-Verify that the window is refreshed and the icons are correctly sorted by name, and that the icon is still selected.
-* Launch DeskTop.
-Open two windows containing icons.
-View > by Name.
-Select an icon.
-Activate the other window.
-Verify that selection remains in the first window.
-File > Rename.
-Enter a new name that would change the ordering.
-Verify that the first window is activated and refreshed and the icons are correctly sorted by name, and that the icon is still selected and scrolled into view.
-* Launch DeskTop.
-Open a window containing a folder.
-Open a folder.
-Activate the parent window and verify that the folder's icon is dimmed.
-View > by Name.
-Verify that the folder's icon is still dimmed.
-View > as Icons.
-Verify that the folder's icon is still dimmed.
-* Launch DeskTop.
-Open a window containing a folder.
-View > by Name.
-Verify that the volume's icon is dimmed.
-View > as Icon.
-Verify that the volume's icon is still dimmed.

-* Launch DeskTop.
-Open a volume window.
-Verify that the default view is "as Icons".
-View > by Name.
-Open a folder.
-Verify that the new folder's view is "by Name".
-Open a different volume window.
-Verify that it is "as Icons".
-* Launch DeskTop.
-Open the A2.Desktop volume.
-View > as Small Icons.
-Open the Apple.Menu folder.
-Open the Control.Panels folder.
-Verify that the view is still "as Small Icons".
-Activate a different window.
-Apple Menu > Control Panels.
-Verify that the Control.Panels window is activated, and the view is still "as Small Icons".

-* Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)
 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.